The Fabulous Beekman Boys

-The Fabulous Beekman Boys was a reality television show produced in the United States by World of Wonder Productions.
+The Fabulous Beekman Boys is a reality television show produced in the United States by World of Wonder Productions.
 The series followed Josh Kilmer-Purcell and his husband Brent Ridge as they learned how to become farmers and launch their lifestyle brand, Beekman 1802.
 Brent, a physician who previously worked for Martha Stewart Omnimedia, lives at the farm full-time, while Josh, a New York Times bestselling author, commutes from their apartment in New York City on the weekends.
 The show originally aired on Planet Green, one of the Discovery Networks, but was acquired by Cooking Channel, a network owned by Scripps Network Interactive in 2012.

 Touted as a "gay Green Acres", the series chronicled the couple's trials and tribulations as novice farmers, aided by their caretaker and resident farmer John Hall, or "Farmer John."
 Hall brought his goats to the Beekman Farm shortly after Ridge and Kilmer-Purcell purchased it in 2007.
 Also featured is Polka Spot, the farm's llama.
 Other residents of Sharon Springs, New York are also included in the cast, including Doug Plummer and Garth Roberts, owners of the American Hotel.

 On August 9, 2010, Planet Green announced that The Fabulous Beekman Boys had been renewed for a second season of ten episodes.
 In announcing the renewal, Laura Michalchyshyn, President and General Manager of Planet Green, noted that the series "has quickly established itself as a cornerstone franchise for Planet Green".
 The second season began on March 22, 2011.

 Planet Green declined to renew The Fabulous Beekman Boys for a third season based on low ratings.
 However, Cooking Channel announced in April 2012 that it had picked up the series for a third season, although it still remained unknown as of 2023.
 The channel plans to repeat the first two seasons with additional footage as well.
-The pair also participated in the 21st season of The Amazing Race, ultimately becoming the season's grand prize winners.
+The pair also participated as a team on the 21st season of The Amazing Race.